 Another great theme to consider for your next blogging site is OceanWP.
 Not only is it clean and easy to use, but it also includes a developer-friendly codebase ripe for customization.
 Let’s take a look at some of its features:

 - A jam-packed extension library means you can enhance the theme’s functionality without code.

 - Lets you edit settings for tablets and mobile devices.

 - Works with most popular page builders (such as Elementor and Beaver Builder.)

-Given its ease of use out of the box, and the scope for customization, OceanWP could be ideal.
+Given its ease of use out of the box, and the scope for customization, OceanWP could be the ideal WordPress theme for blogging.
 What’s more, there’s no premium version, so the full feature set is at your disposal.
 However, some of the extensions have a cost attached, but there’s of course no obligation to use them if your budget is small.